experiment-games/experiment-source/README.md

 ## 🐣 Origin

 Initially this repository mainly worked towards creating a Source Engine mod called "Experiment".
-It is a multiplayer mod that is based on the Source SDK 2013.
+It was intended as a multiplayer mod, based on the Source SDK 2013, running the Garry's Mod gamemode 'Experiment Redux'.
 &raquo; [🕹 Read more about Experiment in the Garry's Mod gamemode repository](https://github.com/luttje/gmod-experiment-redux)

 However during development an alternative idea that arose: that Experiment could